History of the Outcomes Star™

 Psychometric properties and the evidence of validity and reliability

 Since the development of the first Star a number of independent researchers have investigated its use and effectiveness and peer-reviewed articles have been published demonstrating the psychometric properties of the Star as well as its validity as a key-work tool.
-Details of these articles and a summary document (‘The Outcomes Star: Unpacking the evidence’) can be found on the Research section of the Outcomes Star website www.outcomesstar.org.uk.
+Details of these articles and a summary document (‘The Outcomes Star: Unpacking the evidence’) can be found on the Research pages.
 Triangle is now investing in its own research and Dr Anna Good, our research specialist, is examining the psychometric properties of the Star, including developing a suitable methodology for testing inter-rater reliability, and examining responsiveness to change and convergence with other measures.
 The inter-rater methodology and pilot results were published in a peer reviewed journal in 2014.
 The results of the research will be published in academic articles and in the development guides for new versions of the Star.
+Our psychometric factsheets for each version of the Star are ongoing, to view the existing reports, please visit the Research pages.

 Take-up of the Star and endorsements